-A. The Plan has 1,500 shares of \$1 par value common stock authorized, 1,500 shares issued and outstanding.
-All issued and outstanding shares of common stock are held by Molina.

-B. Preferred stock: None.

-C. Dividend restrictions: The payment of dividends by the Plan to Molina is limited and can only be made from earned profits unless prior approval is received from the Department.
+- A. The Plan has 1,500 shares of \$1 par value common stock authorized, 1,500 shares issued and outstanding.
+All issued and outstanding shares of common stock are held by Molina. - B. Preferred stock: None. - C. Dividend restrictions: The payment of dividends by the Plan to Molina is limited and can only be made from earned profits unless prior approval is received from the Department.
 The amount of dividend that may be paid by insurance companies without prior approval of the Ohio Insurance Commissioner is also subject to restrictions relating to statutory surplus and net income.
-At December 31, 2020 and 2019, no extraordinary dividends were paid without the Department's approval.
+At December 31, 2021 and 2020, no extraordinary dividends were paid without the Department's approval.
 A dividend/distribution cannot decrease unassigned funds below zero.
-Ordinary dividends do not require prior approval by the Department.
+Ordinary dividends do not require prior approval by the Department. - D. Refer to Note 10B. - E. Subject to the limitations of (C) above, no restrictions have been placed on the portion of the Plan's profits that may be paid as ordinary dividends to Molina. - F. Restrictions placed on unassigned funds (surplus): None. - G. Advances to surplus not repaid: None. - H. Stock held for special purposes: None. - I. Changes in the balance of special surplus funds: None.